Awakatek people

-The Awakatek (Awakateko) (in awakatek: Qatanum, "our people") are a Indigenous Maya people located in the municiapality of Champotón, Campeche, México and in the municiaplity of Aguacatán in the department of Huehuetenango, Guatemala, place where they have their original settlement.
+The Awakatek (Awakateko) (in awakatek: Qatanum, "our people") are a Indigenous Maya people located in the municipality of Champotón, Campeche, México and in the municipality of Aguacatán in the department of Huehuetenango, Guatemala, place where they have their original settlement.

 The word Awakateko is a reference to the town of Aguacatán, which in Nahuatl means “place of abundant avocados”, they call themselves Qatanum, which translates to “our people”.

 They formally settled in the southern Mexican territory during the Guatemalan Civil War in search of refuge from the violence, genocide, and military persecution of which the Indigenous peoples of their region were targeted.
 Finally, in Campeche, they founded new permanent communities along with other Indigenous peoples such as the Ixil and the Q'eqchi'.

 History

 Archaeological evidence of their pre-Hispanic presence has been discovered in Chalchitán (a town originally called Coacutec due to its Nahuan origins).
 During a missionary expedition in 1643, the Irish Dominican Tomás Gage noted in his chronicles the cultivation of grapes by the Awakatek.
 In 1891, Chalchitán was incorporated into Aguacatán, resulting in the Chalchiteco people and the Aguacatecos forming social relationships.
 Francisco Antonio de Fuentes y Guzmán reported in his work “Recordación Florida” that Chalchitán and Aguacatán were inhabited by around 480 speakers of a language with a "guttural pronunciation".